gtk-kn/gtk-kn/README.md

 <img src="docs/assets/logo-256.png" width="100" align="right" hspace="32" />

-gtk-kn provides Kotlin Native bindings for the GTK framework, its dependencies and some additional GObject-based libraries.
-GTK is a popular cross-platform GUI toolkit that provides a complete set of widgets for building graphical applications.
-Kotlin Native is a technology that allows Kotlin code to be compiled to native code for various platforms.
+`gtk-kn` provides Kotlin/Native bindings for GTK, its dependencies, and additional GObject-based libraries.
+GTK is a cross-platform GUI toolkit offering a complete set of widgets for building graphical applications.
+Kotlin/Native allows Kotlin code to compile to native code across multiple platforms.

-*Please note that this project is a work in progress and is not yet ready for production use.
-We welcome contributions from anyone who is interested in helping us improve the project.*
+*Note: This project is in development and not yet production-ready.
+Contributions are welcome!*

 ## Example

-A basic hello world example that puts a window on the screen with a button and a signal handler.
+A basic "Hello World" example that opens a window with a button and a signal handler:

 ```kotlin
 private const val APP_ID = "org.gtkkn.samples.gtk.helloworld"